-Table 1 is a financial summary of the Council's activities through September 30, 2018, prepared by Scheffel Boyle.
+Table 1 is a financial summary of the Council's activities through September 30, 2019, prepared by Scheffel Boyle.

 Revenue from a dedicated sales tax is used to support the Council's ongoing design and construction activities.
 Sales tax revenue showed substantial growth 2009 thru 2011 coming out of the recession.
-Growth was slowed in 2012, declined in 2013, but has reached new highs the last five years.
-The amount collected in 2018 was \$12,348,606.
-(See Figure 3).
+Growth was slowed in 2012, declined in 2013, but reached new highs in 2014 thru 2018.
+In May 2019, the Illinois Department of Revenue's audit department approved a large claim for a credit to a taxpayer in Madison County for taxes paid in February.
+This resulted in taxes collected in 2019 being slightly lower than in 2018, falling from \$12,348,606 to \$12,266,878.
+(See Figure 3, which reflects monthly receipts for various years).